Stability-AI/StableSwarmUI/README.md

 ![ui-screenshot](.github/images/stableswarmui.jpg)

+Follow the [Feature Announcements Thread](https://github.com/Stability-AI/StableSwarmUI/discussions/11) for updates on new features.

 # Status

 This project is in **ALPHA** status.
 That means all the basic features work, but there's a wide range of core features not yet implemented, and there are many bugs and not-too-great-quality-of-life issues throughout.